HuygensING/suriano/programs/README.md

 looks up its name triggers, marks them as entities, and bakes those entities into a new copy of the TF dataset.

+Additionally, the spelling variants of the triggers will be searched for in the corpus, and they will be (selectively) merged with the original spreadsheet, thereby increasing the number of hits with 20%.

 All diagnostics can be inspected when you do these steps manually in the convertPlain notebook.
 Alternatively, you can fire up the Text-Fabric browser as follows: